iotexproject/iotex-bootstrap/README.md

 ## News

+- Delegates for MainNet should upgrade software to v0.6.2 before block height 432001.
+(2019-05-30)
+  - Those who have upgraded to v0.5.1+ before, you just need to restart the docker container with new tag v0.6.2.
+  - Those who are still on v0.5.0, please make sure you pull the **up-to-date** [genesis](https://raw.githubusercontent.com/iotexproject/iotex-bootstrap/master/genesis_mainnet.yaml) file again, and then restart the docker container with new tag v0.6.2.
+  - Do **not** clean up local data for the upgrade.
 - TestNet is upgraded to v0.6.2.
 (2019-05-29)
 - TestNet is upgraded to v0.6.1 and restarted from a clean state again.
 (2019-05-24)
 - TestNet is upgraded to v0.6.0.
 If you join the previous TestNet, you need to restart with a clean local state.
 (2019-05-23)